shivasiddharth/Assistants-Pi/README.md

 **Due to the 20th Dec update to Google Assistant SDK, the installation process has remarkably changed.
 Please Read through this document carefully**
 **Refer to this video https://youtu.be/vprJBDDYE8Q for critical steps in Google Assistant installation**

+**The Google Assistant Component used in this project is the GassistPi project.
+So for 'Customization Preliminary Setups and How-Tos' check this [out](https://github.com/shivasiddharth/GassistPi/blob/master/README.md#using-the-customizations)
 ****************************************************************
 **Before Starting the setup**
 ****************************************************************